When a government plans to pass a law, it often publishes a green paper. This is an opportunity to share its thinking and provoke discussion.

 The Finance Bill is a law Parliament passes to renew taxes, propose new taxes, and maintain the administration of the tax system.
 It enacts proposals announced in the Budget, which the Chancellor writes in secret.
 There’s no green paper.
 This means important decisions about taxes, spending and public policy are made without consultation.

 The IFS Green Budget 2019, in association with Citi and the Nuffield Foundation, looks at the issues and challenges facing Chancellor Sajid Javid as he prepares for his first Budget.

 What’s the Chancellor talking about?
-Our Associate Director Carl Emmerson explains.
+Our Deputy Director Carl Emmerson explains.